1. Initialize -- generates node.json, profile, workflow, overrides, and Ed25519 keypairnpx @mcptoolshop/repomesh init --repo your-org/your-repo --profile open-source

 Section titled “What happens after you join”- Release event — when you create a release, the broadcast workflow signs and posts a

-ReleasePublishedevent. - Attestor scan — the attestor picks up the event, runs verifiers (license, security, optionally reproducibility), and posts
+ReleasePublishedevent to the ledger. - Attestor scan — the attestor picks up the event, runs verifiers (license, security, optionally reproducibility), and posts

 AttestationPublishedevents. - Trust convergence — the registry aggregates all attestation scores into a composite trust profile visible on the trust index page.